Ajapaik/sift-pics-android/Docs/API/README.md

 # Data Types

-	ARRAY<TYPE> - An array value that's made of TYPEs such as INTEGERs ('1,2,3') INTEGER - An integer value such as '2' or '50'
+	INTEGER - An integer value such as '2' or '50'
 	NUMBER - A number value such as '2' or '5.3'
 	STRING - A string value
-	STRING[X] - A string value that supports up-to X characters

 # Error codes